There is not much between a perfect cooked dinner of steak and something that is dry and tough on the inside.

 Your personal taste will determine the right level, but as we said the most popular is medium doneness.

-Lastly, in some countries, raw beef dishes are considered to be delicacies, but let's not go there.
+Lastly, in some countries, raw dishes are thought to be delicacies, but let’s not go there.

 When you are learning the best way to check when a steak is cooked to your doneness is by checking the internal temperature of the meat.
 It is important that you use an instant read thermometer because sometimes you may be only half a minute away from ready so you need the number of degrees fast.
 Also if you have leaner steaks the cooking time can be different – so again using the cooking temperature method is best.
 Same of course if you have a thicker steak, the internal temperature is still the best method.
 So independent of the beef cut I would use temperature.
 (You can also use this on pork)

 To test for the correct temperature, push in the thermometer probe in the thickest area, keep it away from bone as you will not get a true temperature reading and also not near fat, or gristle.